 - White Chocolate: It’s best to buy a bar of white chocolate and cut it into small chunks using a sharp knife, this is what gives you pools of chocolate when baked.
 You can of course use chocolate chips instead.

 - Sugar: I used equal amounts of caster sugar and light brown sugar for chewy cookies.
-If you don’t have both types of sugar, you can use only brown sugar or caster sugar.
+If you don’t have both types of sugar, you can use either brown sugar or caster sugar.

 - Baking Powder: Helps the cookies to spread out.